Simula-COMPLEX/ODiSAR/README.md

 - Ensure that your **input and output features are defined clearly** and the combined feature set used for normalization does **not contain duplicates**.
 - Inference will reuse the training-time normalization statistics.
 - The script supports datasets with different feature combinations (e.g., Ship dynamics, Mobile robot navigation).
-- This is an initial version of the approach/tool.
-Further implementation and optimization will be made available soon.

 ---